 The backhand drop shot shares many similarities to the forehand drop shot, yet there are a few key advantages that make it even more potent.
 Find out how to master the backhand drop shot in today’s lesson.

 The technique for the forehand drop shot is unique in many ways in comparison to any other stroke in tennis.
 In today’s lesson, Brady discusses how to execute the forehand drop shot.

 The drop shot is one of the most fun shots in the game, however it is often abused or utilized at completely the wrong time.
 In today’s lesson, Brady demonstrates three ideal times to hit a drop shot.

-I have a passion for people, tennis, teaching and learning!
-I’ve been extremely happy and fulfilled since becoming a teaching professional right after graduating from the University of Washington in 2000.
+I have a passion for tennis, teaching and learning!
+I’ve been extremely happy and fulfilled since becoming a teaching professional after graduating from the University of Washington.

-Currently I am the Head Tennis Professional at one of the largest tennis clubs in Los Angeles.
-Despite being able to already teach many people at my local club, the internet is providing me with the added ability to reach so many others to help improve all aspects of their tennis games.
+I’m currently the Director of Tennis at one of the largest tennis clubs in Los Angeles, however the internet is providing me with the added ability to reach so many others and help improve their tennis games.

-Want to get in contact with Brady?
-Email him at:
+Want to get in contact with me?
+Email me at:

 © 2017 Daily Tennis Lesson LLC